truc9/monol/README.md

 # monol
 > Focus on fulfilling software requirements directly, rather than overengineering abstractions.

-🐠 Personal ASP.NET Core Monolith Project Structure
+🐠 ASP.NET Core Vertical Slice-ish

 ## Goal
 ✅ Define a ready to use monolith template\